-The teaching and learning strategy is based on a combination of recorded lectures followed by live online Q&A sessions; asynchronous, interactive, online learning; and synchronous, online, small-group tutorial discussion sessions.
+The teaching and learning strategy is based on a combination of recorded lectures followed by face-to-face Q&A sessions; face-to-face lectures and research focus sessions; asynchronous, interactive, online learning; and face-to-face small-group tutorial discussion sessions.
 Teaching methods emphasise student-centred learning.
 Each tutorial discussion session lasts 1 hour, and they are the principal arena for students to prepare and present their ideas on the population and development issue being considered that week.

 The class is divided into small tutorial groups with a member of staff facilitating the discussion.
-Each student will help to lead the discussion of one of the four topics, producing a one-page handout for distribution to other participants.
+Each student will help to lead the discussion of one of the four topics.
 Everyone is expected to attend the four discussion sessions and to have read some of the papers in preparation.
 Enthusiasm and interest to read widely about population and environmental issues is crucial to effective learning in this module.
 Students' contributions to the tutorial sessions are not assessed so as to allow students to freely develop and express their own thoughts and ideas.
 However, informal feedback on process and content and an indication of which topics and issues may merit further reading and reflection will be provided by the facilitator during the course of each of the discussion sessions.